Azure/reliable-web-app-pattern-dotnet/prod-deployment.md

 ### 5. Teardown

-1. Close the PowerShell session on the jump host:
+1. Close the PowerShell session on the jump box:

     ```shell
     exit